yktseng/portto-assignment/readme.md

 * Able to adjust block and transaction collector sizes
 * Use websocket endpoint to listen to new headers

+(for the websocket endpoint, you should replace the url to your own.)

 * It seems that BSC blocks does not contain uncles, so I just blindly see the recent 20 blocks as unconfirmed and fetch the blocks again after 20 blocks

 ## Perf tuning